ava-labs/hypersdk/chunker/README.md

 * To minimize duplicate txs that can be issued by a single address, we require that addresses be sent (from non-validators) over P2P to a specific issuer for a specific expiry time.
 May want to remove non-validator -> validator P2P gossip entirely?
 -> Validators that don't want to distribute any of their own transactions end up having a very low outbound traffic requirement.
+* If a validator sends different sets of chunks to different people, it seems like we may be forced to fetch more chunks for a validator than we'd like (if in the minority sent things not included in a block).